RosettaCommons/documentation/Spanfile.md

-## TODO

-- update path to script: is it also still in the folder of the pilot apps?
-- are the 3rd and 4th column used?
-If not, we can leave them out and describe difference in files
-- distinguish old and new flags

 ## Metadata

 The Rosetta Membrane Framework was developed by Julia Koehler Leman and Rebecca Alford at the Gray Lab at JHU.